gcperrin/centre-tokens/doc/masterminter.md

   about minter allowances and which minters are enabled/disabled.
 - `controller` - each controller manages exactly one minter.
-A controller can enable/disable its minter, and modify the minting allowance by calling functions on the `MasterMinter` contract, and `MasterMinter` will call the appropriate functions on the `minterManager`.
+A controller can enable/disable its minter, and modify the minting allowance by calling functions on the `Master Minter` contract, and `Master Minter` will call the appropriate functions on the `minterManager`.
 - `minter` - each `minter` is managed by one or more `controller`.
-The `minter` cannot perform any actions on the MasterMinter contract.
+The `minter` cannot perform any actions on the Master Minter contract.
 It interacts only with the NATGX Token contract.

 # Interaction with NATGX Token contract

-The `owner` of the NATGX Token contract can set the `masterMinter` role to point to the address of the `MasterMinter` contract.
-This enables the `MasterMinter` contract to call minter management functions on the NATGX Token contract:
+The `owner` of the NATGX Token contract can set the `masterMinter` role to point to the address of the `Master Minter` contract.
+This enables the `Master Minter` contract to call minter management functions on the NATGX Token contract:

 - `configureMinter(minter, allowance)` - Enables the `minter` and sets its